wilsonGW/SomaDetection/Soma_detection_0.5/readme.txt

-For only one soma in one data.
-Logistic selected 0.5 as threshhold value.
+For unknown soma in one data.
+Logistic selected 0.5 as threshold value.

 input : filelist
 output : filelist.soma, filelist.bmp filelist.attr